barnybug/nim-adventofcode/README.md

 ## Day 17: No Such Thing as Too Much
 Brute force combinations of inputs to sum to a given value.

+## Day 18: Like a GIF For Your Yard
+Conway's game of life.